Real Property Investment Certificate Program

 David Carter, Partner, Grechi Carter

-Learn about the leasing process from experienced industry leaders in the owner/tenant/brokerage sectors of the Toronto leasing market.
-This course will allow attendees to examine the relationship between strategic leasing, asset values, and real estate management.
-Participants will gain knowledge around the importance of structuring sound leasing transactions to leverage the value of the workplace and return value to the enterprise.
+Become knowledgeable about the leasing process from experienced industry leaders on the owner/tenant/brokerage sectors in the Toronto leasing market.
+This course will allow attendees to examine the relationship between strategic leasing, asset values and real estate management.
+Registrants will learn from industry leaders about the importance of structuring sound leasing transactions to leverage the value of the workplace and return value to the enterprise.

 Instructor: